 When is the perfect time to eat and prepare this recipe?
 With family and friends by your side, this cut goes excellent as a main dish for dinner or even with some scrambled eggs first thing in the morning.

-Following our seared tri tip recipe calls for some complimentary sides for any taste.
-If preparing tri tip for dinner, you can never go wrong with a healthy green dish.
+Following our seared tri-tip recipe calls for some complementary sides.
+When preparing tri-tip for dinner, you can never go wrong with a healthy green dish.
 Grilla Grills recommends trying our grilled veggie skewers for that crunchy or sweet side.

-Check that the inner temperature for each strip is around 135 degrees, and your steaks are ready to go.
-For more recipes and learning how to get the most out of your pellet grill, be sure to check out What’s New for all the latest information about Grilla Grills.
+Check that the internal temperature for each strip is around 135 degrees and your steaks are ready to go.
+For more recipes and tips on learning how to get the most out of your pellet grill, be sure to check out What’s New for all the latest information about Grilla Grills.